tdda/tdda/doc/source/tdda.serial.md

 %% docdata/inference1.sh

-Warnings will be issued in some cases if the inference process has sinificant ambiguity, and the process may fail if `tdda.serial` cannot infer the format.
+Warnings will be issued in some cases if the inference process has significant ambiguity, and the process may fail if `tdda.serial` cannot infer the format.

 Overrides for most top-level parameters can be provided with switches.